Convert Joules per Kilogram-Kelvin to BTU per Pound-Rankine

 When do you need to convert between Joules per Kilogram-Kelvin and BTU per Pound-Rankine?

-An imperial specific-entropy unit dominant in US steam tables and thermodynamics textbooks.
+An imperial specific-entropy unit equal to approximately 4,186.
 Joule per Kilogram-Kelvin and BTU per Pound-Rankine are both specific entropy units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.